 The presence of bacteria in animal gut is currently believed to be responsible for important functional roles such as pathogen colonization resistance, nutrition complementation and immune system responses (Ellegaard et al., 2016).
 The adaptation to gut life occurs in a small number of bacterial phyla and is thought to be mainly shaped by horizontal gene transfer (HGT) since this process strongly drives bacterial evolution.
 Horizontal gene transfer (or lateral gene transfer) defines genetic material shared between organisms which are not in a "parent-offspring" relationship (Soucy et al., 2015).
 Horizontally transferred genes can either be new, paralogs of existing genes or displaced xenologous genes (Koonin et al., 2001).
 Clusters of genes can result from HGT and constitute genomic islands (Lu et al., 2016).
 In the context of gut microbiota, HGT may explain how bacteria evolve adaptation to gut life since persistent acquired genetic material is assumed to provide a selective advantage to the host (Koonin et al., 2001; Soucy et al., 2015).

-Regarding social insects, the gut microbiota of oney bees (healthy adult workers) is mainly composed of 8-10 distinct species groups of bacteria: Gilliamella apicola, Frischella perrara, Snodgrassella alvi, Bartonella apis, "Alpha-2", Bifidobacterium asteroides, "Firm-4" and "Firm-5" (Moran et al., 2012, Ellegaard et al., 2016).
+Regarding social insects, the gut microbiota of honey bees (healthy adult workers) is mainly composed of 8-10 distinct species groups of bacteria: Gilliamella apicola, Frischella perrara, Snodgrassella alvi, Bartonella apis, "Alpha-2", Bifidobacterium asteroides, "Firm-4" and "Firm-5" (Moran et al., 2012, Ellegaard et al., 2016).
 Some of these bacterial phylotypes have also been retrieved in bumble bees.
 16S rRNA community analysis shows that Firm-5 is one of the most abundant species and forms the core of social bees microbiota.
 Firm-5 comprises Lactobacillus species which are Gram-positive facultative anaerobic enabling to metabolize sugars into lactic acids.
 Because Firm-5 group dominates consistently the gut microbiota of social bees, we will investigate ancient HGT which may be potentially associated with social bees gut life adaptation.
 We will search for HGT shared by honey and bumble bees and specific to bumble and honey bees, respectively.
-Moreover, we will look if genes potentially acquired by HGT are located in predicted genomic island.
+Moreover, we will look if genes potentially acquired by HGT are located in predicted genomic islands.

 Materials and Methods